6 recommended OTC drugs

 Topical anti-inflammatory:

-• Topical corticosteroids — during flares, strength adapted to age and location.
+• Topical corticosteroids — for flares, with potency adapted to age and location.

-• Calcineurin inhibitors (tacrolimus, pimecrolimus) — alternative, especially on the face.
+• Calcineurin inhibitors (tacrolimus, pimecrolimus) — an alternative, especially on the face.

-Systemic — Rx: ciclosporin, methotrexate, azathioprine, dupilumab (anti-IL4/IL13), JAK inhibitors.
+Systemic — Rx: cyclosporine, methotrexate, azathioprine, dupilumab (anti-IL4/IL13), JAK inhibitors.

 Sedating antihistamines at night — reduce scratching.